Terradue/doc-tep-geohazards/source/tutorials/SNAPPING.rst

 - Users should insert manually the name of the Interferometric Stack to be processed.

-| :memo: **NOTE**
-| For SNAPPING PSI inputs are previously generated Interferometric Stacks using SNAPPING IFG and not Sentinel-1 SLC data.
+..
+NOTE:: For SNAPPING PSI inputs are previously generated Interferometric Stacks using SNAPPING IFG and not Sentinel-1 SLC data.

 3.3 Define PSI processing parameters
 =====================